 Millington, TN 38055

-The Air Force Worldwide Locator can locate active duty personnel, as well as retirees, reservists, and guardsmen.
-Parents, spouses, and government officials may call 210/565-2478.
+The Air Force Worldwide Locator can locate active duty personnel, retirees, reservists, and guardsmen.
+In most cases, parents, spouses, and government officials may call 210/565-2478.
 Letters requesting locator service should be mailed to:

 550 C Street, West, Suite 50